 Upgrade Your Payment Process with Practice Management Bridge®

-With Practice Management Bridge®, your practice can offer convenient payment solutions, like Text-to-Pay, Card on File, and contactless capabilities.
+With Practice Management Bridge®, your practice can offer healthcare payment trend solutions, like Text-to-Pay, Bulk Text-to-Pay for mass texting, Card on File, and contactless capabilities.
 Explore the full solution alongside our security and compliance support.
 To learn more, request a demo today.

 * The Patient Financing program provides nearly 100% approval.
 Applicants determined to be in Open Bankruptcy, Fraud Alert or on the Terrorist Watch List during the application process will be declined.
 Patients covered by government payor programs for a procedure are not eligible for financing of that procedure.
 Government payer programs include Medicare, Medicaid, the State Children’s Health Insurance Program (SCHIP), the Department of Defense TRICARE and TRICARE for Life programs (DOD TRICARE), the Veterans Health Administration (VHA) program, and the Indian Health Service (IHS) program.